Sadly, we shall be unable to undertake our wild flower walks for now, as this group is "closed, awaiting a new leader".

 If you would like to step into this role, even if you are yourself a novice with wild flowers, please contact our New Groups Coordinator (see Contacts in "Members Area").

-Our retiring leader Celia has left us with these notes (2020):
+Our retiring leader Celia left us with these notes (2020):

 I thought you might like to know what I have seen in our area recently.
 These flowers have all been seen in the hedgerows within 400 yards of my home in Southwell.
 I have kept to this area in recognition of the Covid advice given by the Govt.